-Christ the King Catholic and Church of England Primary School
+Christ The King Catholic and Church of England Primary School

-1)Cared for Children (Children in Public Care)

-Children who are in the care of local authorities as defined by section 22 of the Children Act 1989 and Children previously 'cared for' are children who were 'cared for' as defined above, but immediately after being 'cared for' became subject to an adoption, special guardianship or a child arrangements order.
-An adoption order is an order under section 46 of the Adoption and Children Act 2002.
-Section 14A of the Children Act 1989 defines a 'special guardianship order' as an order appointing one or more individuals to be a child's special guardian (or special guardians).
-Child arrangements orders are defined in s.8 of the Children Act 1989, as amended by s.12 of the Children and Families Act 2014.
-Child arrangements orders replace residence orders and any residence order in force prior to 22 April 2014 is deemed to be a child arrangements order.

-2)Places designated for Roman Catholic Children

-The governors have designated 18 places, to be offered to baptised Catholic children.
+- 1. Looked After Children A 'looked after child' has the same meaning as in section 22(1) of the Children Act 1989, and means any child who is (a) in the care of a local authority or (b) being provided with accommodation by them in the exercise of their social services functions (e.g. children with foster parents) at the time of making application to the school.
+A 'previously' looked after child' is a child who was looked after but ceased to be so because he or she was adopted or became subject to child arrangements order or special guardianship order.
+Included in this definition are those children who appear (to the governing body) to have been in state care outside of England and who ceased to be in state care as a result of being adopted. - 2.
+Places designated for Roman Catholic Children The governors have designated 18 places, to be offered to baptised Catholic children.
 If there are more than 18 qualified applicants, places will be allocated according to the following criteria.
-These are stated in order of priority:

-- Baptised Catholic children who have a sibling in the school at the time of admission. - Baptised Catholic children from the parish of St Edward the Confessor. - Baptised Catholic children from other parishes.

-3)Places designated for Church of England Children

-The governors have designated 12 places, to be offered to children who are members of the Church of England.
+These are stated in order of priority: - a.
+Baptised Catholic children who have a sibling in the school at the time of admission. - b.
+Baptised Catholic children from the parish of St Edward the Confessor. - c.
+Baptised Catholic children from other parishes. - 3.
+Places designated for Church of England Children The governors have designated 12 places, to be offered to children who are members of the Church of England.
 If there are more than 12 qualified applicants, places will be allocated according to the following criteria.
-These are stated in order of priority:

-- Children whose parents are faithful and regular worshippers in the Church of England who have a sibling in the school at the time of admission. - Children whose parents are faithful and regular worshippers at St Barnabas. (please see attached map) - Children whose parents are faithful and regular worshippers in the Church of England

-Where places designated for Catholic children remain unfilled, priority will be given to those children who fulfil the criteria set out for children from the Church of England.
-Similarly where places for children from the Church of England remain unfilled priority will be given to those who fulfill the criteria set out for Catholic children

-4)Other children who have a sibling in the school at the time of admission

-5)Other children who parents want them to have an education in a Joint Catholic and Church of England Primary School.
+These are stated in order of priority: - a.
+Children whose parents are faithful and regular worshippers in the Church of England who have a sibling in the school at the time of admission. - b.
+Children whose parents are faithful and regular worshippers at St Barnabas. - c.
+Children whose parents are faithful and regular worshippers in the Church of England Where places designated for Catholic children remain unfilled, priority will be given to those children who fulfil the criteria set out for children from the Church of England.
+Similarly, where places for children from the Church of England remain unfilled priority will be given to those who fulfil the criteria set out for Catholic children - 4.
+Other children who have a sibling in the school at the time of admission - 5.
+Other children who parents want them to have an education in a Joint Catholic and Church of England Primary School.

+If in any category there are more applications than places available, priority will be given on the basis of distance from home to school, those living nearer to the school having priority.
+This will be measured using an Ordnance Survey address point system which measures straight line distances in miles from the address point of the school to the address point of the place of residence.